Google Adwords Tutorial for Beginners

 - Deliver what you promise: Your landing page should convey the same message and offer that your ad does.

-- While creating your landing page, you have to make sure that the offers, be it discounts or free trials on your page, match your ad.
+- While creating your landing page, you have to make sure that the offers, be they discounts or free trials on your page, match your ad.

 - Focused landing pages: Your utmost focus should be on value propositions.
 Keep them very concise and make sure that they explain the final benefits that customers can expect; otherwise, landing pages that focus on multiple things might end up confusing visitors.